NWoolridge/NeuronBuild/README.md

 Watch a video on using this script: https://vimeo.com/207323665

 The current working version is 1.8.
-Version 1.6 is experimental, and not yet fully functional.
+(Note: Version 1.6 was experimental, and not fully functional.)

 NeuronBuild C4D | Nick Woolridge | 2013-2020 | n.woolridge@utoronto.ca
 Version date: March 2013